Think Beyond Size: Adaptive Prompting for More Effective Reasoning: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have demonstrated remarkable capabilities in natural language processing tasks, such as machine translation, text summarization, and question answering.
-Recent advancements have highlighted the potential of LLMs in few-shot and zero-shot learning paradigms, where they can generalize to unseen tasks with minimal supervision \cite{brown2020languagemodelsfewshotlearners, wei2022finetunedlanguagemodelszeroshot}.
-These breakthroughs have reshaped the landscape of artificial intelligence, enabling models to handle a broad spectrum of tasks without extensive retraining.
+Large Language Models (LLMs) have emerged as powerful tools in natural language processing (NLP), demonstrating exceptional capabilities in tasks such as machine translation, summarization, and question answering \cite{brown2020language}.
+Recent developments have highlighted the transformative potential of few-shot and zero-shot learning paradigms, enabling LLMs to generalize across tasks with minimal examples or additional training \cite{kojima2022large}.
+These approaches have expanded the applicability of LLMs while reducing reliance on extensive task-specific datasets, paving the way for more generalized AI solutions.

-Traditionally, model performance has been largely attributed to the size of the model—larger models with billions of parameters were believed to outperform smaller counterparts by capturing more complex patterns in language data.
-This belief has driven the development of increasingly large architectures, such as GPT-3 with 175 billion parameters, and the even larger GPT-4.
-The prevailing assumption is that by scaling up the number of parameters, models can achieve greater accuracy and perform better in downstream tasks.
-As a result, significant research attention has been directed toward scaling up LLMs, aiming for improvements in reasoning, comprehension, and generalization.

-However, scaling models comes with considerable challenges.
-Increasing model size results in greater computational overhead, memory usage, and resource requirements, which limits their accessibility and deployability in many practical applications.
-Moreover, research has shown that simply increasing the size of a model does not always lead to proportional gains in performance, especially when addressing more complex tasks \cite{kaplan2020scalinglaws}.

-In light of these limitations, alternative approaches to enhancing model performance without expanding model size have gained attention.Our research builds upon this paradigm by exploring ways to leverage dynamic prompting, aiming to close the performance gap between smaller and larger LLMs.
-Through this approach, we seek to demonstrate that models with fewer parameters can be as effective, if not more so, when equipped with adaptive prompting strategies, thereby challenging the notion that model size alone dictates performance in natural language tasks.
-This exploration has the potential to reduce resource dependency and democratize the use of powerful models in a wide range of applications.

-In this work, we introduce a novel dynamic prompting method that automatically adjusts the number of prompting steps based on task complexity and model performance in real time.
-Our findings reveal that smaller models can effectively leverage dynamic prompts to achieve high reasoning accuracy, challenging the notion that larger models are inherently superior \cite{openai2023gpt4}.
+The conventional strategy to enhance model performance has largely focused on scaling.
+Models like GPT-3, with 175 billion parameters \cite{brown2020language}, and GPT-4, surpassing a trillion parameters \cite{openai2023gpt4}, have demonstrated remarkable reasoning capabilities attributed to their capacity to capture complex linguistic patterns.
+However, this emphasis on scaling comes with significant drawbacks.
+Larger architectures impose substantial computational costs, memory overhead, and energy consumption, making them impractical for many real-world applications \cite{tian2024scaling}.
+Furthermore, scaling does not guarantee proportional improvements in performance; diminishing returns are frequently observed, particularly in tasks requiring nuanced reasoning or domain-specific knowledge \cite{zhong2024diminishing}.
+These limitations have motivated a shift in focus from merely increasing model size to optimizing task interaction through advanced prompting techniques.